 We are far from the idea of not expressing our frustrations which can lead to depression!

-The I Quit Complaining Challenge invites us to express our emotions more appropriately.
+The I Quit Complaining Challenge teaches us to express our emotions appropriately.

 It makes us take a real look at our complaints so we become aware of them.
 We seek to understand why we complain and to express our frustrations without complaining.
 We learn to ask others what we need with force and determination, yet without any aggression or drama.